Aarkan1/react-ts-foundation-starter/src/todo/exercise.md

 A _TodoList_ component that has the sole responsibility to render all the todos.
 It accepts a prop called "todos" from the the _App_ component.

-Create the `Todo` interface in the global _interfaces.ts_ file.
+Import and use the `Todo` interface from the global _types.ts_ file.

-> Look at the todo object structure in `todos.json` to determine how the interface should look like.

 ```ts
 interface Props {